 Your company name is the one thing that people will use to describe you for as long as you’re in business.
 A great company name is an asset that drives your business forward.
 The wrong company name is a roadblock to success that will cost you money.

 Don’t shoot yourself in the foot with a bad name.
-Take some time to make sure you pick a name that will stand the test of time and help you grow your business.
+Take the time to make sure you pick a name that will stand the test of time and help you grow your business.
 Follow these simple steps and you’ll land on a name for your company that you’re proud to share.

-The first step is understanding the 5 ingredients of a great company name.
+The first step is understanding the 5 ingredients of a unique company name.
 Regardless of whether you’re trying to come up with a name for your construction company or tech startup, these rules apply.

 - Timeless – Don’t name your company after a trend or fad.
 All trends end.
 Following a trend or fad will put an expiration date on your company name.

 - Memorable – Avoid generic names that nobody will remember.
 This is a huge mistake we see repeatedly.
 Unique names get remembered.
 Generic names are easily forgotten.
 A1 Construction is easily confused with A+ Construction.

 - Flexible – Leave room for your business to grow and adapt.
 Don’t name your company ‘Toilet Depot’ and be left scrambling when you want to sell faucets.
 Nobody wants to buy faucets from Toilet Depot!

 - Ownable – Let’s pretend your name is Brad Pitt.
 You wouldn’t want to name your company Brad Pitt, LLC.
 Aside from the overwhelming disappointment in every woman’s face when you show up for a meeting, you also have to deal with the fact that you’ll always be overshadowed by your more famous Brad on social media, search engines, and everywhere else.
 This is a fun example.
 The consequences can be much worse if you infringe on someone’s trademark and get sued (more on that below).